Emma Goldman: McKinley assassination

 Although Czolgosz repeatedly denied Goldman's involvement, the police held her in close custody, subjecting her to what she called the "third degree" (intense interrogation by police).
+Magistrate Prindiville ruled Goldman should be held without bail pending a preliminary hearing set for September 19, a decision Goldman challenged by declaring herself ready to act as her own attorney.
+When shown a dispatch claiming Czolgosz had admitted to a plot to assassinate McKinley and implicated her, Goldman responded: "I can prove that I have not been in Buffalo since I left there the latter part of August.
+He declares he had no one to assist him.
+Why should he implicate me?"
+She also criticized police interrogation methods, warning that they would have to use "very severe means" before obtaining a confession from her.
 She explained her housemates' distrust of Czolgosz, and the police finally recognized that she had not had any significant contact with the attacker.
 No evidence was found linking Goldman to the attack, and she was released after two weeks of detention.
 Before McKinley died, Goldman offered to provide nursing care, referring to him as "merely a human being".
 Czolgosz, despite considerable evidence of mental illness, was convicted of murder and executed.

 Throughout her detention and after her release, Goldman steadfastly refused to condemn Czolgosz's actions, standing virtually alone in doing so.
 Friends and supporters—including Berkman—urged her to quit his cause.
 But Goldman defended Czolgosz as a "supersensitive being" and chastised other anarchists for abandoning him.
 She was vilified in the press as the "high priestess of anarchy", while many newspapers declared the anarchist movement responsible for the murder.
 In the wake of these events, socialism gained support over anarchism among U.S. radicals.
 McKinley's successor, Theodore Roosevelt, declared his intent to crack down "not only against anarchists, but against all active and passive sympathizers with anarchists".